hood-network/patchcord/README.md

 ## Notes

- - There are no testing being run on the current codebase.
-Which means the code is definitely unstable.
+ - Unit testing isn't completly perfect.
  - No voice is planned to be developed, for now.
  - You must figure out connecting to the server yourself.
 Litecord will not distribute Discord's official client code nor provide ways to modify the client.